MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 *Released Aug 2023*

-Briefly, *some* of the new features are:
+A partial list of new features:

 * Faster debugging sessions and faster project load times
 * Step-by-step visualization of macro expansion
 * One-click download for Windows Subsystem for Linux (WSL)